awsdocs/aws-control-tower-guide/doc_source/how-control-tower-works.md

 Preventive guardrails prevent actions from occurring\.
 For example, the elective guardrail called **Disallow Changes to Bucket Policy for Amazon S3 Buckets** \(Previously called **Disallow Policy Changes to Log Archive**\) prevents any IAM policy changes within the log archive shared account\.
 Any attempt to perform a prevented action is denied and logged in CloudTrail\.
 The resource is also logged in AWS Config\.

 Detective guardrails detect specific events when they occur and log the action in CloudTrail\.
-For example, the strongly recommended guardrail called **Enable encryption for EBS volumes attached to EC2 instances** detects whether an unencrypted Amazon EBS volume is attached to an EC2 instance in your landing zone\.
+For example, the strongly recommended guardrail called **Detect Whether Encryption is Enabled for Amazon EBS Volumes Attached to Amazon EC2 Instances** detects whether an unencrypted Amazon EBS volume is attached to an EC2 instance in your landing zone\.

 *For those who are familiar with AWS:* In AWS Control Tower preventive guardrails are implemented with Service Control Policies \(SCPs\)\.
 Detective guardrails are implemented with AWS Config rules\.